 What do I need on my first session?

-On your first session you are welcome to wear loose comfortable clothing, should you enjoy training with us
+On your first session you are welcome to wear loose comfortable clothing, should you enjoy training

-it is recommended to purchase a Gi (Training Suit).
+with us it is recommended to purchase a Gi (Training Suit).

 We train in bare feet so you need short clean finger and toe nails.
-This stops them getting caught or bent
+This stops them getting caught or

-back and prevents you scratching your partner.
+bent back and prevents you scratching your partner.

-All Jewellery needs to be removed so as earings and rings cannot scratch your partner when training and
+All Jewellery needs to be removed so as earings and rings cannot scratch your partner when training

-your ear and rings can trap circulation to your fingers when they swell with heat and exercise.
+from your ear and rings can trap circulation to your fingers when they swell with heat and exercise.

 Excessive make-up should not be worn as it can rub off on your partners Gi.

 Your instructor will answer to the term “Sensei” or by their first name.
-When a technique is being shown,
+When a technique is being

-never be afraid to ask to see it again, if you did not fully understand it.
+shown, never be afraid to ask to see it again, if you did not fully understand it.

 How do I rebook for next term?